 As a Conservation District, we participate in implementing federal resource programs by cooperating with the US Department of Agriculture through its various agencies, the US Department of the Interior Fish and Wildlife Service, Bureau of Land Management and Office of Surface Mining, as well as the Environmental Protection Agency.

+We also work with state conservation, natural resource, water quality and forestry agencies, and county and municipal governments.
 Districts are a bridge between federal, state and local resource management agencies and local land managers, performing a variety of functions in coordinating and implementing national and state resource programs.

 pre-order deadline is FRIDAY, MARCH 23, and the pickup date is TUESDAY, APRIL 10.